 - Reduced range of motion

 Other symptoms, such as fever, irritability, nausea, and fatigue, might be felt by the patient and if the osteomyelitis affects the vertebrae, there would be severe back pain that worsens at night.
 In these cases, patients should urge their doctors to perform diagnostic tests to diagnose the problem before it develops further.

 When osteomyelitis is suspected, diagnostics, such as x-rays, bone scans, blood tests, and MRIs, are performed for a medical assessment.
 The last step is a bone biopsy which will confirm the type of organism causing the infection and determine which medication is best suited for treating the problem.

 Contact the Orthopedic Trauma Specialist

 Dr. Daniel C. Allison specializes in disorders related to orthopedic trauma including osteomyelitis.
 He is uniquely qualified to treat conditions affecting musculoskeletal structures and can expertly repair damaged bone and tissue damaged by tumors, promote limb preservation, degenerative bone conditions, and traumatic injury.
-Call today to schedule a personal consultation at 310.683.4586 and connect to Los Angeles oncology doctor.Contact Us Today!
+Contact us today to schedule a personal consultation at 310.683.4586 and connect to Los Angeles oncology doctor.Contact A Osteomyelitis Specialist Today

 Next, read about Non-Union Fractures.